sylvain-girard/Slave2theAlgo2020/week01/README.md

 <img src="Screen%20Shot%202020-07-24%20at%203.29.08%20pm.png" width="350" />

-After rolling the dice 60 times, we realised that this is where a computer algorithm would come in handy as it was taking us about 30 seconds for one shape, whereas a computer could simulate hundreds of dice rols instantly.
-This is something that I would known anyway, however actually partaking in the task really makes it obvious how cumbersome this 'analog' method is.
+After rolling the dice 60 times, we realised that this is where a computer algorithm would come in handy as it was taking us about 30 seconds for one shape, whereas a computer could simulate hundreds of dice rolls instantly.
+This is something that I would have figured anyway, but actually partaking in the task really makes it obvious how cumbersome this 'analog' method is.

 ### This is the result after 60 dice rolls